-Well, the answer to this question depends on a whole lot of things which includes your current education level, what you are aiming for in the teaching field, and what kind of teacher you want to be.
+Well, the answer to this question depends on a whole lot of things which includes your current education level, what you are aiming for in the teaching field, and what kind of teacher you want to be and if you are looking to work in the public or private school sector.
 It is as simple as that.

 You can stop at a bachelor's degree and get a teaching certificate, you can go on to a master's degree and get the credentials that come along with it, or you can go all the way to a Ph.D. and teach at universities.
 If you are asking how long it all takes to obtain your undergraduate degree, it depends the subject.
 It will take at minimum about four years.

 During that period of four years, this is what you do: - Earn a bachelor's degree; - Complete a teacher education program; - Become a student teacher where you observe, create lesson plans, assign work, and interact with parents and school administrators; and - Gain your certification.
 This is very important because your whole journey to being a teacher is incomplete without a certification.

 If you already have a bachelor’s degree, you may be able to obtain your teaching certification without first completing a teacher preparation program.
 Do what is best for you and get the all important certificate.
 Learn more about teaching licensensure reciprocity in our guide here!